Oklahoma governor grants clemency to Julius Jones, halting his execution

 Jones and his supporters say a high school friend who has already served 15 years and is now out of prison pulled the trigger.
 Jones, 41, has been on death row for two decades.

+“Governor Stitt took an important step today towards restoring public faith in the criminal justice system by ensuring that Oklahoma does not execute an innocent man,” Jones’ attorney Amanda Bass said in a statement.
+“While we had hoped the Governor would adopt the Board’s recommendation in full by commuting Julius’ sentence to life with the possibility of parole in light of the overwhelming evidence of Julius’s innocence, we are grateful that the Governor has prevented an irreparable mistake.”

+The commutation capped a year of protest and public outcry that had drawn prominent attention to Jones’s case, especially in light of a series of botched lethal injections that had halted executions for six years.

-The request said Oklahoma’s lethal injection procedures post a “serious and substantial risk of severe suffering and pain to prisoners” and cited last month’s execution in which John Marion Grant, 60, convulsed and vomited as he was being put to death.
+The defense’s request said Oklahoma’s lethal injection procedures posted a “serious and substantial risk of severe suffering and pain to prisoners” and cited last month’s execution in which John Marion Grant, 60, convulsed and vomited as he was being put to death.

 The state only recently resumed executions, after a series of botched lethal injections put the practice on hiatus for six years.